Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Network/External-IP-with-MetalLB.md

 ## User guide

-Use the a kubernetes Service object and add:
+Use a kubernetes Service object and add:

 - spec.loadBalancerIP
 - metadata.annotations: